 There are over-the-counter products that might help with this condition.
 Often, these are more effective for mild cases.
 If you have tried these treatments without having success, you need professional help.
 Techniques we might employ include prescription medications (either oral or topical), nail removal, or laser therapy.

 Laser therapy is a highly-effective, safe procedure that is FDA-approved for treating fungal nails.
 Our process uses focused wavelengths of light (the lasers) to specifically target the offensive fungus.
 After treatment, you simply walk out the front door and continue with your normal activities – no down time!

 Professional Care for Fungal Toenails in Wichita, KS

 Make The Kansas Foot Center your first choice for treating nail fungus.
 We have state-of-the-art treatment methods and knowledgeable foot specialists who will ensure you receive the effective foot care you need.
-Contact us for more information by calling (866) 222-5177 or schedule an appointment at any of our three Kansas offices—Emporia, Newton, or Wichita—online today.
+Contact us for more information by calling (866) 222-5177 or schedule an appointment at either of our Kansas offices—Newton or Wichita—online today.